buzzqw/TUS/OBSS/OBSSv2-eng.md

 Androsphinxes display a grumpy and spiteful facade toward strangers.
 They make no effort to hide their annoyance when irritated.
 They also tend to be jealous of their territory, though less so than other sphinxes.
 They almost inevitably issue warnings and resounding proclamations before attacking, and almost always respect an appeal to treat.
 Androsphinxes barter information and conversations, not treasures, in exchange for safe passage.

-Androsphinxes are 12 feet tall and weigh 1,100 pounds.
+Androsphinxes are 12 meters tall and weigh 1,100 pounds.

 ### Animated Armor